christiangil/ExpectationMaximizationPCA.jl/README.md

 ## Documentation
 The documentation for this package is available [here](https://christiangil.github.io/ExpectationMaximizationPCA.jl/).

-The python verion can be found [here](https://github.com/sbailey/empca).
+The original python version can be found [here](https://github.com/sbailey/empca).

 ## Citation
 The paper S. Bailey 2012, PASP, 124, 1015 describes the underlying math